Just like an author, your preparatory work mainly consists of writing and deleting.

 You sometimes compare your own sculptures and drawings with ‘potential literature’.

-‘Oulipo is an abbreviation of ‘Ouvroir de Litérature Potentielle’.
-This was a French movement around the writer George Perec, who used an experimental, associative writing technique.
+‘Oulipo is an abbreviation of ‘Ouvroir de Littérature Potentielle’.
+This was a French movement founded by Raymond Queneau and of which George Perec was a member.
+They used an experimental, associative writing technique.
 I do similar language experiments in my notebooks.
 My work is formally about language.
 I don’t rely on what people feel when they look at my work, but instead on what they think.
 Language is an instrument for expressing feelings.
 But you definitely need your wits about you when you work on decoding the characters.
 My art is therefore mainly decoded using ratio.’